cchenshu/Azure-Learning-Path/PSR-ENV-Setting.md

 ✨Register an Azure Active Directory application
+- *App registration*
+- *Go to Certificates & secrets, create client secret, should save the secret id and value*

   ✨Create an Azure key vault instance and secret scope
-  - *Should save the value when creating Azure Key Vault*
+  - *Creating Azure Key Vault, go to Secrets, create new secret, set secret value equal to client secret value in AAD*
   - *Create Azure Databricks instance*
  - *https://<per-workspace-url>/#secrets/createScope*
   - *Manage Principal----Creator(Premium tier for ADB)/All Users(Standard)*
 - *Save the client secret in the Azure key vault*
+  -*Go to storage account, Access Control--Role Assignment--Add aad app as Owner*

 ✨Assign roles